Jane Walker Burleson

-May Jane Walker Burleson - "Jennie" May Burleson (1888-1957) was a notable socialite, artist, and Texan suffragette who was the Grand Marshal of the Woman Suffrage Parade of 1913 in Washington, DC.
+May Jane Walker Burleson (1888-1957), also known as Jennie May Burleson, was a notable socialite, artist, and Texan suffragette who was the Grand Marshal of the Woman Suffrage Parade of 1913 in Washington, DC.
 Mounted with confidence on her horse, she led a parade of 5,000 people up Pennsylvania Avenue, Washington, DC and "into a melee that changed the direction of the suffrage movement."
 During the 1930s her name was associated with scandal, attracting wide media attention in Texas, as she shot and killed the woman her husband married after their contentious divorce in 1938.

 Early life

 Jane Walker was born and spent her early years in Galveston, Texas.
 Her parents John Caffery Walker (1849 - 1924) and Clara Waters Wilson Walker (1855 - 1937) had four children.
 Walker's father was a lawyer and judge from a prominent Texas family.

 Education

 Burleson studied art in New York under the eminent painter William Chase and received her teaching certificate from Chase's normal school upon graduation.
 In 1914 she took courses at George Washington University in economics and sociology.